amandaprintz/Ichiban/README.md

 # Ichiban Japanese Restaurant

 The aim of this project is to use of PHP fundamentals we've learned by using variables, data types, loops, functions etc. The idea for this project was to create a fictional restaurant that is about to open in central London.
+This website is to launch information about the place and get guests interested before opening.

 # Installation